Copilot Readiness Checklist for SharePoint

 Who Should Use This Copilot Readiness Checklist?

-• IT leaders preparing for Microsoft 365 Copilot.
+- IT leaders preparing for a Copilot pilot or broader Microsoft 365 Copilot rollout.

-• SharePoint administrators reviewing access, sites, and content quality.
+- SharePoint administrators reviewing permissions, sites, libraries, metadata, ownership, and content quality.

-• Compliance and records teams reviewing lifecycle and archive readiness.
+- Compliance and records teams reviewing retention, archive readiness, sensitive content, and lifecycle controls.

-• Intranet owners responsible for trusted pages and employee-facing content.
+- Intranet owners responsible for trusted employee-facing pages, policies, news, and knowledge content.

-• Department leaders who manage business-critical SharePoint libraries.
+- Department leaders who manage business-critical SharePoint libraries, procedures, project spaces, or knowledge areas.

-• Site owners who need clearer expectations before Copilot expands.
+- Site owners who need clearer expectations before Copilot makes SharePoint content easier to discover.

-• Change management teams preparing users for AI-assisted work.
+- Change management teams preparing users for AI-assisted work across Microsoft 365.

-• Organizations planning a Copilot pilot, rollout, readiness assessment, or governance reset.
+- Organizations planning a Copilot pilot, broad rollout, readiness assessment, SharePoint cleanup, or governance reset.

 What This Checklist Does and Does Not Cover